 Art & Culture is an important segment of the civil services examination.
 The subject Art & Culture is a fragment of Indian History but is vast in itself.
 It does not find an exclusive mention in the Prelims syllabus of the IAS Exam, however, UPSC Mains GS-I mentions Indian Culture – Salient aspects of Art Forms, Literature, and Architecture from ancient to modern times.
-Read on to know which are the best resources to prepare Art & Culture and what can be the right strategy to prepare it for the UPSC Exam.
+Read on to know which are the best books for Art & Culture and what can be the right strategy to prepare it for the UPSC Exam.

 To get a list of relevant books for UPSC preparation, once can refer to linked articles below that can be useful to cover UPSC Syllabus: